drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Retrosynthetic Programs

-When a chemical reaction is viewed "retrosynthetically" it is considered as going backwards from a target molecule to the starting materials.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-programs-a689f75b'><i class='fa fa-play' aria-hidden='true'></i></button>When a chemical reaction is viewed "retrosynthetically" it is considered as going backwards from a target molecule to the starting materials.
 The main aim of retrosynthetic strategies is to generate precursors that correspond to available starting material.
 In the following pages examples of retrosynthetic programs are presented.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/retro_progr1.png){: loading=lazy }
 #### LHASA

-LHASA (Logic and Heuristics Applied to Synthetic Analysis) was developed in the early 1960s in a group headed by E.J.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/lhasa-09217b8b'><i class='fa fa-play' aria-hidden='true'></i></button>LHASA (Logic and Heuristics Applied to Synthetic Analysis) was developed in the early 1960s in a group headed by E.J.
 Corey at Harvard, and was one of the first major systems made for computer-assisted synthetic design.
 It was initially developed to implement Corey's rules for synthetic chemistry (1967) where he defined novel concepts such as 'retrosynthesis', 'synthons' and 'disconnections'.
 Since its introduction LHASA has been actively maintained and enhanced.
 The system was and continues to be used by many groups worldwide.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[Heuristic]: Set of rules to limit the search and increase the probability of solving a problem.